 Inability to raise prices.
 There’s also the chance that when you try to raise prices, customers just won’t accept it and will take their business elsewhere.

 The proof is in the numbers.
 And we’ve got a resource to keep things simple.
 HubSpot’s Sales Pricing Strategy Calculator can help you evaluate if penetration pricing is the ideal fit for you or if another pricing technique might be better suited.

 Penetration Pricing Examples

-Do you grumble a bit every time you receive an email that says your Netflix monthly subscription is going up?
+Do you grumble when you receive an email that says your Netflix monthly subscription is going up?
 Me too.
 But I also close the email and go back to what I was doing without giving it a second thought.
-Netflix is a great example of penetration pricing gone right.
+Netflix is a great example of penetration pricing done right.

 Internet and Cable Providers

 Free HBO for six months?
 150 extra channels?
 Complimentary DVR?
 These are just a few ways internet and cable providers practice penetration pricing.

 They offer impossibly low introductory pricing to tempt customers away from competitors.
 Once that introductory period is over, the prices will gradually — or sometimes very steeply — increase to catch up to the rest of the market.

 This athletic clothing brand offers you access to a two-piece outfit valued at around $100 for only $59.95.
 This is cheaper than other popular athleisure brands like Lululemon or Athleta, which typically sell a single pair of full-length tights starting at around $100.

 The hook?
 Fabletics is a subscription service.
 You join their VIP program and receive one “member credit” every month unless you hit the “skip a month” feature before the fifth.
 This credit can be used to redeem a two-piece outfit.